Providing the tools you need to get the very best out of your training business

 A large part of the GDPR concerns security and data breaches.
 In its simplest form, this means that you must implement and track data processing procedures designed to minimise risk.

 Here's how the accessplanit training success platform helps...

 In the first instance, the best way to avoid data breaches is to already have strong security and processes in place.
 When it comes to security, our system already operates under intensely high standards, as laid out by the ISO.
 So, Test and Sandbox sites bypass email rules for password resets, adding an additional layer of security and preventing unauthorised access (which may lead to a data breach).

 In the event of a data breach - defined as 'Unauthorised or unlawful processingâ... accidental loss, destruction or damage' - you'll need to tell the Information Commissioner's Office (ICO) why it happened, who's affected and what steps your training organisation has taken to prevent the breach from occurring again.
 That all needs to happen within 72 hours.

 Our software provides the audit logs you'll need to provide to the ICO, tracking administrators' use through the system, enabling you to show the ICO precisely what actions occurred leading to the breach.

 These automatically generated audit logs will be absolutely vital not just in showing the ICO why the breach happened, but also how you can avoid a breach in future.

-Join our free webinar, GDPR: A checklist for training companies on 3rd May at 11.00am to learn more about how to ensure your business is prepared for the deadline date.
+Watch our free webinar, GDPR: A checklist for training companies to learn more about how to ensure your business is prepared for the deadline date.